godotengine/godot-docs/getting_started/step_by_step/animations.rst

 .. image:: img/robisplash_anim_new.png

-Now that we have an animation the property editor enters "animation editing" mode.
+Now that we have an animation, the property editor enters "animation editing" mode.
 In this mode, a key icon appears next to every property of the property editor.
-In Godot any property of an object can be animated:
+In Godot, any property of an object can be animated:

 .. image:: img/robisplash_anim_property_keys.png